cenchat/cenchat.github.io/_posts/2019-05-25-using-lerna-to-manage-multiple-ember-apps.md

 ### 1. Setup Travis tests

 Since we're now in an awesome monorepo, we'll want to take advantage of running tests for all packages in one go.
-Below is a sample Travis config file which you should place it at the root of your repo.
+Below is a sample Travis config file which you should place at the root of your repo.

 ```yaml
 ---